realtimetodie/rules_swc/README.md

 ## Features

-These rules provide a hermetic toolchain that runs `@swc/cli`, so it doesn't matter what is already installed on a developer's machine, they're guaranteed to get the same result.
+These rules provide a hermetic toolchain that runs the standalone SWC CLI, so it doesn't matter what is already installed on a developer's machine, they're guaranteed to get the same result.
 It caches all the tools using Bazel's downloader.
 This means that even when Bazel determines that a repository is invalidated and re-runs the setup